KTheXIII/monkecard/docs/README.md

 ## Collection Source

 Check the [collection-sample.yml](./collection-sample.yml) for a sample file.
+The app also supports JSON, with the same key name as yaml file.

 ```yml
 title: string (optional)